+1. What is your job?

+- 2. How do you usually spend your weekends?

+- 3. What goods do you prefer buying online?

+- 4. How often do you use a mobile phone at work?

-- 1. What is your job? - 2.
-Where do you live and how long have you been living there? - 3.
-How large is your family? - 4.
-Do you have pets?
-If not, which one would you like to have? - 5.
-What was your first job? - 6.
-What are the benefits and drawbacks of working in your professional field? - 7.
-You have 2 minutes to prepare your comment on the following topic:
+- 5. What qualities should a manager have?

+- 6. What are the benefits and drawbacks of working in your professional field?

+7. You have 2 minutes to prepare your comment on the following topic:

 Experts believe that after the pandemic many small businesses survived due to their loyal customer base, adaptability to new conditions, and mutual support between owners and staff.
 Do you agree with this statement?
 What other factors can help a small business stay afloat?
+To what extent are small businesses important for the economy?